lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 Notes on exact config names
 - Spark exposes different StateStore and RocksDB-related configs across versions.
 The high-level levers above (watermarks, partitions, RocksDB provider, local disks, JVM memory, serialization) are available across versions; consult your Spark version’s docs for the exact config keys to tune snapshots, RocksDB options or provider classes.

-If you want, provide your Spark version, expected total state size and cluster resources and I can give sizing numbers (partitions, disk/rpm, memory) and exact config keys for that Spark release.

 ## What are the implications of using the RocksDB state store provider, and when is it beneficial?
 Short answer